Space Power: Advancing India's Interests in the Orbits and Beyond

 There will be two live online webinars every week, each lasting 90 minutes.
 Students will need to spend approximately 2-3 hours per week on readings and preparations.
 Therefore, the total amount of time that a student will be expected to spend in a week would be approximately six hours.

-+ What are the fees for the ECC?
++ What are the fees for the expert capsule course?
 Is there any financial assistance provided?

-The programme fee for ECC is INR 8,000 (exclusive of taxes).
-For students, Takshashila alumni and serving members of the Indian armed forces the programme fee is INR 6,000 (exclusive of taxes).
-A valid proof will have to be provided in this case.
-For example: Student ID, Semester marksheet etc.
+The programme fee for ECC is INR 12,000 (exclusive of taxes).
+For Takshashila alumni and serving members of the Indian armed forces the programme fee is INR 10,000 (exclusive of taxes).
+A valid proof will have to be provided to prove the same.

 + Is there any application fee?